MengMaxFan/EEMD-LSTM4TC/README.md

 # EEMD-LSTM4TC
-The code of "Predicting Tropical Cyclone Wave Height Using Buoy Data", come soon.
+This repository is the official implementation of "Predicting Tropical Cyclone Wave Height Using Buoy Data".